Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Experiments

 \subsection{Discussion}

 We briefly discuss the importance of the work, why contrastive learning can help to generate multimodal adversarial samples with high transferability and the limitations of our work.

-\textbf{The importance of multimodal adversarial attacks.} Historically, research on adversarial attacks has concentrated on single-modal data, with multimodal large models primarily studied within white-box attack scenarios.
+\textbf{The unique challenge of studying the transferability of multimodal adversarial samples.} Historically, research on adversarial attacks has concentrated on single-modal data, with multimodal large models primarily studied within white-box attack scenarios.
 However, multimodal adversarial attacks pose a more significant threat than single-modal attacks, as they can more profoundly affect the models' ability to interpret and understand visual-language content as shown in Figure~\ref{fig:intr}.
-As multimodal models play a larger role in the real world, their adversarial robustness is becoming a more pressing issue.
+As multimodal models play a larger role in the real world, their adversarial robustness in a black-box setting is becoming a more pressing issue.
+Enhancing the transferability of multimodal adversarial samples presents several unique challenges compared to adversarial images alone: \begin{itemize} \item \textbf{Complex Interactions Between Modalities:} In vision-language models, interactions between text, image, audio, or other modalities add layers of complexity.
+Perturbations need to affect multiple data types simultaneously while maintaining coherence across modalities.
+Ensuring that adversarial modifications in one modality (e.g., image) effectively influence the model when processed alongside another modality (e.g., text) is significantly challenging. \item \textbf{Differing Vulnerabilities Across Modalities:} Each modality (e.g., vision, language) has unique adversarial vulnerabilities and response characteristics.
+For example, while images may tolerate minor pixel-level changes, text modifications must maintain semantic integrity.
+Crafting perturbations that work across these differing sensitivities complicates transferability across multimodal models. \item \textbf{Model Architecture Variability:} Vision-language models vary widely in architecture, especially in how they fuse and align features from different modalities.
+Perturbations transferable to one model architecture may not work effectively on another due to differences in how models process and integrate multimodal inputs. \end{itemize}